alienresident/style-tiles/README.md

 The first iteration was a straight-forward Sass-*ified* project \([archived here](https://github.com/alienresident/style-tiles/tree/archive)\).
 I was able to get the images and the fonts to using compass functions.
 However, I knew I need a custom function in the `config.rb` to copy the current css and add it to a `<style>` tag in the `<head>` of the HTML document.
 Thankfully, [Zellio](https://github.com/zellio) contributed his Ruby knowledge and created that exact [custom function](https://github.com/alienresident/style-tiles/blob/dryad/config.rb).

 I paused development for awhile to work on my [Pattern Primer](https://github.com/alienresident/compass-pattern-primer).
 That too started as a sass project and eventually it made sense to make it into a compass extension.
 Thanks to [Sam Richard](https://github.com/snugug)'s [Compass Extension Template](https://github.com/Team-Sass/Compass-Extension-Template) I was easily able to create my Compass Pattern Primer extension.
-Returning to Design 4 Drupal in 2013 on the bus, I thought it was time to convert Style Tiles to a compass extension.
+Returning to Design 4 Drupal in 2013 on the bus, I thought it was time to convert Style Tiles to a compass extension and here we are.

 ## Installation
 Compass Pattern Primer is a compass extension bundled as a Ruby gem.